 Goldthread (Coptis) & Barberry – both contain berberine, which has been shown to inhibit COX-2.
 Each also contain other compounds that inhibit COX-2 but not COX-1, and also have anticancer and antitumor properties.

-Goldenseal - also high in berberine, and worth mentioning here because it also helps reduce mucus production and tones/tightens sinus membranes, helping reduce congestion and inflammation from the sinuses.
+Goldenseal – also high in berberine, and worth mentioning here because it also helps reduce mucus production and tones/tightens sinus membranes, helping reduce congestion and inflammation from the sinuses and mucosal membranes of the gastrointestinal tract as well, in small doses.
 It is also a great antibacterial & antifungal herb.

 Green tea – contains COX-2 inhibitors, and contains phytonutrients that are anti-ulcer and prevent wounds or facilitate their healing.

 Many other herbs are used for inflammation targeting specific tissues.
-These include Meadowsweet and Yarrow for inflammation of the stomach and intestinal lining, Goldenseal for inflammation of the sinuses and mucus membranes, Calendula flowers for epithelial tissue of the skin and gastrointestinal lining.
+These include Meadowsweet and Yarrow for inflammation of the stomach and intestinal lining, Yerba santa for inflammation of the sinuses and mucus membranes, Calendula flowers for epithelial tissue of the skin and gastrointestinal lining, Mullein leaf for lung tissue, and Marshmallow root as a soothing, cooling anti-inflammatory herb for the mucosal lining of the throat, stomach, GI, and urinary tract.